amberscript/api-docs/source/index.html.md

 Welcome to Amberscript's Transcription API!

 The `API_KEY` can be generated on the [Account Page](https://app.amberscript.com/account).
-Please contact us if you to update your balance for processing manual jobs.
+Please contact us if you need to update your balance for processing manual jobs.

 When you [upload](#uploading-a-file) a file, our transcribers or automatic speech recognition engines will get to work and create a transcript or subtitles.